featbit/featbit-docs/pages/sdk/overview.md

 #### Javascript

-We provide a [OpenFeature provider for Javascript front-end SDK](https://github.com/featbit/featbit-js-client-openfeature-provider) for you to use.
+We provide a [OpenFeature provider for Node.js SDK](https://github.com/featbit/openfeature-provider-node-server) for you to use.
 This SDK can be used in your console APP or Express.js and other web application framework APP.

 The SDK's GitHub repository contains a full tutorial on how to use it.
 It also provides a sample project for you to try out.